Reel

 How to Use Your iPhone as a 4-Track Recorder

 A 4-track recorder lets you layer up to four separate audio tracks into a single song.
-With Reel, your iPhone becomes a portable 4-track studio that records 32-bit float audio at up to 96kHz, with overdub, loop, and mixing built in.
+With Reel, your iPhone becomes a portable 4-track studio that records in 32-bit float at up to 96kHz, with overdub, loop, and mixing built in.

 What is a 4-track recorder?